Activity 05

 I downloaded and pre-processed the elevation data that you’ll use from EarthExplorer, a free website from USGS through which you can get all sorts of remotely sensed data.
 For this activity, you do not have to download data from Earth Explorer yourself—instead, you can copy elevation data from the S: drive.

-Some of you may want DEMs for your final projects, however—and in that case, you will need to download your own elevation data.
-This video is short and clear about the process of downloading them.
-If you need to download a bunch of DEMs—I think I downloaded around 40 for this activity—you should try to use the “bulk download” tool.
-It isn’t the clearest interface so email me if you have trouble with it.
+By the way, this is probably how you’ll download elevation data if you need some for your final project.
+This video is short and clear about the process of downloading via EarthExplorer.
+If you need to download a bunch of DEMs (I think I downloaded around 40 for this activity) you should try to use the “bulk download” tool.

-You might get a popup that asks if you want to “build pyramids.”
-You can say yes, it will just take a little longer.
+If you’re asked to “build pyramids,” you can say yes.
+Loading the data will just take a little longer.
 Building pyramids improves raster layer rendering in ArcGIS Pro.

 Once the DEM is loaded, you should see something like this: